Domain decomposition for entropic unbalanced optimal transport: Numerical experiments

 \subsubsection{Results}

-\paragraph{Influence of $\lambda$} Figure \ref{fig:deformation-map} illustrates the influence of $\lambda$ on the optimal transport map for an example problem.
+\paragraph[Influence of lambda]{Influence of $\lambda$} Figure \ref{fig:deformation-map} illustrates the influence of $\lambda$ on the optimal transport map for an example problem.
 For very small $\lambda$ mass is barely transported since the marginal discrepancy in the $\KL$-terms is very cheap.
 As $\lambda$ increases, more transport occurs and we asymptotically approach the balanced problem.

 \paragraph{Runtime} Figure \ref{fig:diff-time-lambda} shows the runtime of the numerical experiments, while Table \ref{tab:benchmark} reports subroutine runtime and solution quality for $\lambda = 1$.
 We summarize the performance over all test problems by the median, since it is more robust to a few outliers where we observed convergence issues (see paragraph further below).